-- Provide a formula where it would be appropriate to use named constants (should be easy). - Provide a formula where unnamed constants may be acceptable (may be trickier). - •Search for formulas in science articles online if you are stuck.
+- Provide a formula where it would be appropriate to use named constants (should be easy). - Provide a formula where unnamed constants may be acceptable (may be trickier). - Search for formulas in science articles online if you can't think of any.